Guide to moving up to secondary school

 What happens after the last allocation round?

 By this point, there may also have been successful appeals for many schools: the Independent Appeal Panel have the authority to grant places to children even if a school is full, which pushes schools over their planned admission number.
-This means that we will have to wait to receive enough declinations for the school to have places again before we can make any more offers.
+This means that we will have to wait to receive enough school places that have been declined for the school to have places again before we can make any more offers.

-From mid-September 2023, waiting lists will be passed to those schools who manage their own admissions.
-Waiting lists for all other schools will be part of the co-ordinated in-year admissions process until July 2024.
+Waiting lists for all other schools will be part of the co-ordinated in-year admissions process until July 2025.

 Grammar schools have their own qualification periods for waiting lists so you should check admissions policies for more information.